 The basics of life — that’s what so many of our Rochester community members need, and that’s what we provide.
-From a hot meal to safe shelter to clean, weather-appropriate clothing, we help ensure that essential needs are met for area homeless and poor.
+From a hot meal to safe shelter to clean, weather-appropriate clothing, and a food pantry we help ensure that essential needs are met for area homeless and poor.

 Summer Youth Program

 Each summer we send children, ages 7-15, to Camp Stella Maris.
 Summer is a crucial time for our children.
 Sending our kids to camp keeps them safely off the streets of down town Rochester and provides them with a fun safe summer time.

 Farbridge House Ministry